This blog may contain affiliate links. Read our disclosure policy for more info.

 Late Night – Keefer Bar

 Visiting The Keefer Bar gives you a peek into Vancouver’s Chinatown neighborhood and its nightlife scene in one go.
 While the city is home to lots of top cocktail bars, none compare to this one!
 The Keefer Bar was voted not only one of the top 50 bars in North America but also one of the top 3 bars in Canada.
-People travel from all over Vancouver to check it out and believe me, you should too!
+People travel from all over Vancouver to check it out and believe us, you should too!

 Hot Tip: Reservations are highly recommended to visit the Keefer Bar.
 Plan in advance and book a table a few days ahead of time!